KDE/documentation-kstars-docs-kde-org/user_manual/tool-scriptbuilder.rst

-            Before explaining how to use the Script Builder, I provide a very brief introduction to all of the GUI components; for more infomation, use the "What's This?" function.
+            Before explaining how to use the Script Builder, I provide a very brief introduction to all of the GUI components; for more information, use the "What's This?" function.

                   |Script Builder Tool|